krosenfeld-IDM/laser-measles/docs/usage.rst

 * ``BiweeklyParams``: Configuration for biweekly models with epidemiological parameters
 * ``GenericParams``: Flexible parameters for generic model implementations

+**Component Classes:**
+Components come in "process" and "tracker" categories and each component has a corresponding parameter class.
+Each model (Biweekly or Generic) has its own set of components.
+See the :doc:`API documentation <api/index>` for more details.

 **Benefits:**

 * **Type safety**: Automatic validation of parameter types and ranges